PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 case object UnhappyPath extends MyJourney // Error case
 ```

-... but you're still going to get exceptions from time to time - at least during development.
+You could think of these as expected unhappy paths. ...but you're still going to get exceptions from time to time - at least during development.

 In Indigo, the hope it that 99 times out of 100 you can get away with an ADT or an `Either` because you've done lots of testing and the unhappy paths are _recoverable_ in a way that is fairly local to the place where the error occurred so that your game can continue.
 It would be a shame to crash the game.